|

 bedroom door and surrendered to troopers.

+Gowanda, NY.
 Trooper Kubasiak had been with the New York State Police for nine

 years.
-James J. Swan
+James Swan was

 escaped from a holding cell in the Cattaraugus County courthouse in May